cocokane/LJ_paramopt_framework/README.md

 The script will execute the GA-GPR optimization process and output the predicted optimal LJ parameters to `output.txt`.

 This must be followed by executing the MD simulations in GROMACS, using the parameters stored in output.txt.
+Sample files for training data set - MD_data.csv, AIMD reference RDFs and output.txt is avaialable for easy access of data structure.

 ## Steps to run the framework